 Presented by Clinc

-Raleigh, NC’s Taylor White melded figurative subject matter and tech in a way that’s fully unlike anything so far in Ann Arbor’s public art scene with her piece on Clinc Inc.‘s building on Washington and First.
+Raleigh, NC’s Taylor White melds figurative subject matter and tech with her A2AC Murals piece on Clinc Inc.‘s building on Washington and First in Downtown Ann Arbor’s Creative District.

 And who better to talk about it than the artist?
 From Taylor: “The mural considers the relationship between humanity and technology as we move into a future where these elements are inherently interwoven.
 The hands delicately and hopefully explore the relationship with the digital space, while points of tension are created visually as the horizontal shapes cut through the composition.